MyLittleParis/Campaign-Commander/README.md

 var_dump($response);
 ```

-If you want to sent a file at the API, it is advisable to use Mtom attachment.
+If you want to sent a file at the API, it would be preferable to use Mtom attachment.
 This library provides a client for it with the namespace following :

 ```php